 - If you continue your trip to Bolívia, Colômbia, Costa Rica, Cuba, Equador, Nicarágua, Panamá, Paraguai, República Dominicana e Venezuela you must have a Yellow Fever Vaccine.

 - American and Canadian citizens need a visa to enter Brazil.
 Citizens from most Western European countries do not need a visa to enter Brazil.
 This page by the Brazilian Tourism Agency is up to date about visa requirements to visit Brazil.

-- Should you plan a visit to the Argentinean Side of the Falls in Iguassu, Argentinean Visa Rules apply.
+- Should you plan a visit to the Argentinean Side of the Falls in Iguazu, Argentinean Visa Rules apply.